 Carbohydrates and protein can contain 4 calories per gram, but a larger percentage of total daily calories should be carbohydrates.
-Three nutrients – carbohydrates, protein, and fat – provide your body with the calories it needs.
-Macronutrients are nutrients that provide us with the energy (measured in calories) that our bodies need for growth, metabolism, and other functions.
+Three nutrients – carbohydrates, protein, and fat – provide your body with the necessary calories.
+Macronutrients provide us with the energy (measured in calories) that our bodies need for growth, metabolism, and other functions.

 Find your energy intake with the Atwater system

 When tracking weight, many people track their energy intake by counting food calories, according to a study published in the American Journal of Clinical Nutrition.
 Food scientists also rely on computational methods.
-These were developed by 19th-century American chemist Wilbur Atwater.
+19th-century American chemist Wilbur Atwater developed these.
 He identified an indirect method for estimating food calories. in food.
-According to the National Data Laboratory (NDL), most calorie values in USDA and industrial food tables are based on indirect calorie estimates using the so-called Atwater system.
+According to the National Data Laboratory (NDL), most calorie values in USDA and industrial food tables are based on indirect calorie estimates using the Atwater system.

 Discover the calorie calculator that works for you